CallumDawson/PragmaIRC/README.md

 # PragmaIRC
-An IRC bot I coded in C++ somewhere between 2011-2015.
-The bot does not come shipped with any logic, but rather it incorporates Lua 5.2 and allows the user to provide a "script.lua" file.
+An IRC framework that I created in C++ somewhere between 2011-2015.
+It incorporates Lua 5.2, and allows the user to provide their own logic using a "script.lua" file.
 The custom Lua VM functions and events are listed below.

 ## Functions
 * output